ia97lies/xauxi/README.md

  - make

 Now you have luanode in the LuaNode/build directory.

+### Future Plan
+ - Have one make/script to generate/build all needed stuff as much self contained as possible

 ### Authors and Contributors
 Project started 2013 by Christian Liesch (@ia97lies)